CryptoLaw/public/pr/first-sc/README.md

 ## Abstract

 The first legally binding, enforceable smart contract business agreement was signed 12:55 p.m., Jan.
 31, 2015, at the CryptoLaw office in Hong Kong's Central District.
-The parties, Dr. Joseph Wang, on behalf on BitQuant, and Oswis Wong, on behalf of AirButton attended, as well as Samuel Bourque, an academic researcher, and Mr. Yu, a solicitor.
+The parties, Dr. Joseph Wang, on behalf on BitQuant, and Oswis Wong, on behalf of AirButton attended, as well as Samuel Bourque, an academic researcher, and Mr. Yu, a senior corporate lawyer.
 The event begins a new era of automated business contracts.

 ## Release